 Depression is another mental health disorder common among service members.
 It is also closely linked with AUD.
 According to some estimates, more than 60 percent of people with AUD also have depression.

-The truth is the misuse of any substance, including alcohol, is one of the first indications of a mental health disorder such as depression.
+Misuse of any substance, including alcohol or prescription drugs, is one of the first indications of a mental health disorder such as depression.
 It’s common for the two to co-occur, especially when a person is dealing with their military experience.

 Various other factors exacerbate alcohol use disorder and depression, including:

 AUD also increases the risk for other problems, such as issues with finances or work or relationships, all of which can then worsen depression.
-Misusing alcohol when depressed creates a cycle of self-abuse that makes the existing problem worse over time.
+Misusing alcohol when depressed creates a cycle of self-abuse that makes the existing health conditions worse over time.

 Anxiety is another disorder linked to AUD.

 Some people consume alcohol to help them cope with anxiety.
 Alcohol increases feelings of relaxation, which feels good when you are anxious.
 But the use of alcohol to “treat” anxiety backfires and tends to lead to overconsumption.

 AUD affects veterans of all ages, gender, and rank, and from all walks of life.
 Knowing the symptoms of alcohol use disorder makes it easier to know when to seek treatment or encourage a loved one to do so.